obah2008/Active-directory-project/README.md

 ### Creatting new AD users
 With the server now fully installed:
-We can head over to "AD users and computers" to begin creating new users On the "AD users and computers" window, we can create a new user by right clicking and selecing new and then User. give the user a name and assign a password.
+We can head over to "AD users and computers" to begin creating new users On the "AD users and computers" window, we can create a new user by right clicking and selecing new and then User.
+Give the user a name and assign a password.

 #### Joining the Agent to the Active directory domain
 - Navigate to Computer name/domain changes
 - Select member of domain and input the name of the root domain we used when setting up AD on the domain controller

- If you have an issue like the domain name could not be found or located, click [here]() to see how to resolve that issue
+ If you have an issue like the domain name could not be found or located, click [here](https://github.com/obah2008/Active-directory-project/blob/main/Troubleshooting.md) to see how to resolve that issue

 - once successful, restart the agent to save changes